flashmq.conf (5)

 File format#

-To set a parameter, its name must appear on a single line, followed by whitespace, followed by the parameter value.
+To set a parameter, its name must appear on a single line, followed by one or more potentially quoted arguments.

 can all be used.